redwoodjs/redwood/packages/cli/README.md

 ## Command line basics

-### `hammer new`
+### `redwood new`

-The first thing we'll want to do is create a new Hammer application by running the `hammer new` command after installation.
+The first thing we'll want to do is create a new Redwood application by running the `redwood new` command after installation.

 ```terminal
 $ yarn new ~/myprojects/todo